David Ryan Harris

-David Ryan Harris (born April 19, 1968) is an American singer-songwriter and guitarist based in Los Angeles, California, United States.
+David Ryan Harris (born 1967 or 1968) is an American singer-songwriter and guitarist based in Los Angeles, California, United States.
 Born in Evanston, Illinois, Harris moved to Atlanta at a young age.
 Harris has had a varied career as a musician.

 Influences

 Harris has cited artists including Stevie Wonder, Paul McCartney, and Prince as influences.
 His solo music ranges in genre from folk to rhythm and blues.

 Career

 Follow for Now

 Harris has been performing on stage since the 1980s when he served as frontman for the Atlanta rock group Follow for Now.
 Harris' eclectic taste in music is apparent in the band's music, which shows influences ranging from Motown to thrash metal.
 Follow for Now was given a record deal through Chrysalis Records and after working with producer Brendan O'Brien, released their self-titled album in 1991.
 The band toured with such acts as Fishbone, HR of Bad Brains, Pearl Jam, Faith No More and 24–7 Spyz.
 The band members parted ways in 1994.